 Lemon Sponge Cake

-160 grams / 3 eggs, room temperature and lightly beaten
+- 160 grams / 3 large eggs room temperature and lightly beaten

 Chamomile Swiss Meringue Buttercream